jsreport/jsreport/README.md

 jsreport is split into many separated repositories usually representing extensions or other reusable libraries.
 Please forward your contributions to the dedicated repository.

 ## Roadmap

-- import/export pairing by name and proper references resoliving
 - integrate to the xlsx recipe the same templating capabilities as in the docx
 - pdf linearization, PDF/A
 - docx/pptx - simple html embedding, raw openxml, memory optimization